akaalharbi/Computational-complexity-models-in-the-cloud/doc/communication_model.md

 Let's say we have m computers/servers that communicate with each other directly.
 1. Assumption: each thread within a server contributes equally to the generated hashes.
 2. Assumption: each server sends a fixed number of messages each time.
+3. Assumption (for now) each server have the same computing power.

 The first assumption enables each thread to insert elements in send buffer without using locks.
 The second assumption facilitates easier sectioning of